 The new highly precise and flexible timing system has been developed for the L-band linac and now it is used in real beam operation.
-Performance of new timing system improved than a former one.
-In the timing jitter measurement, the jitter of the 50 V trigger pulse relative to the master reference RF was 1.5 ps, before installation of new timing system it was about 5 ps.
-About other signals, the performance improved than before.
+Performance of new timing system exceedingly improved than a former one.
+In the timing jitter measurement, the jitter of the 50 V trigger pulse relative to the master reference RF was 1.5 ps using new synchronizing technique with the fast GaAs rf switch, before installation of new timing system it was about 7 ps.
+About other signals such as the subharmonic rf signals, their performances were also improved than before.
+In the present new timing system, the absolute timing jitter of the arbitrary delayed trigger pulse is mainly determined the stability of the 27 MHz clock pulse.
+To improve the precision of the 27MHz clock, we are planning to use the limiting amplifier for the 27 MHz clock generation.